jampp/geeks/_src/_posts/2018-01-04-importance-of-serving-ads.markdown

 ##The RTB ecosystem

 In the most simple RTB ad space, we have a marketplace consisting of three groups of players: advertisers, publishers and exchanges.
 App marketers demand advertising spaces in exchange for money and the publishers supply those spaces.
-Here, the exchange acts as an intermediary between these two groups and directs the flow of users in one direction: advertisers \\(\rightarrow\\) publishers.
+Here, the exchange acts as an intermediary between these two groups and directs the flow of users in one direction: publishers \\(\rightarrow\\) advertisers.
 Also, it oversees the money flow in the opposite direction.

 Virtually all RTB exchanges offer ads by means of auctions which operate under the second price model i.e. the winner will not pay their actual bid price, but the second highest bid price.

-Keep in mind that in the RTB space, advertisers are paying for impressions but, their business bottom line is to get users to spend more time or money in their apps.
+Keep in mind that in the RTB space, advertisers are paying for impressions but their business bottom line is to get users to spend more time or money in their apps.
 Showing ads is a means to an end, and it’s not without its risks.
-Advertisers come to us, to minimize the risks and uncertainties of the ad space buying process.
+Advertisers come to us to minimize the risks and uncertainties of the ad space buying process.
 Clients would spend in advertising only conditioned on user actions and we, in turn, have to optimize the advertising spend to reach those objectives.
 When bidding, we optimize our pricing strategies to effectively minimize the risk using machine learning techniques in a scalable way.
 We can optimize these decisions at a rate of millions of times per second for a number of geos, clients, platforms, etc.

 Our bidder then bridges between the CPA and CPM pricing models.
 This must be done in the most effective way for our advertisers.
 Part of this task means having an optimal frequency-cap for impressions.